protocol/web3-dev-team/proposals/IpfsGatewayHttpApi.md

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

-- Hypotheses about Dapps being an important market, or HTTP being a more accessible API might prove false
+- Hypotheses about Dapps being an important market, or HTTP being a more accessible API might prove false.
-- API design could get stuck in a morass of discussion about standards
+- API design could get stuck in a morass of discussion about standards.
-- Hard-core decentralization people object to the imperfect decentralization of using a gateway
+- Hard-core decentralization people object to the imperfect decentralization of using a gateway.
+- This API will likely be limited by HTTP capabilities: request/response pairs or possibly unidirectional streaming.
+May limit upload/download sizes, use of pubsub etc. Deeper IPFS integration may require an RPC-stype websocket API.
+If the capabilities of HTTP are too limiting for any project, this won't have much impact.

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_